What is a ristretto?

 | Profile | Dense, sweet, low-bitter | Balanced | Longer, more bitter |

-The ristretto — "restricted" or "short" in Italian — is the most concentrated standard espresso format: the same dose of coffee as a standard espresso but extracted with approximately half the water, producing 15-20ml rather than the 25-30ml of a standard shot.
-The resulting cup is not simply a smaller version of a standard espresso but a fundamentally different extraction: the early-extracted compounds (which tend toward sweetness and soluble sugars) make up a larger proportion of the total yield, while the later-extracted compounds (more bitter, more acidic, more phenolic) are excluded because the shot is stopped before they are extracted.
-The result is a cup that is more intense and sweeter than a standard espresso — paradoxically, the shorter ristretto often tastes less bitter than the longer standard shot despite its higher concentration.
+The ristretto ("restricted" or "short" in Italian) is the most concentrated standard espresso format: the same dose of coffee as a standard espresso but extracted with roughly half the water, producing 15 to 20 ml rather than the 25 to 30 ml of a standard shot.
+The resulting cup is not simply a smaller version of a standard espresso but a fundamentally different extraction.
+The early-extracted compounds (which tend toward sweetness and soluble sugars) make up a larger proportion of the total yield, while the later-extracted compounds (more bitter, more acidic, more phenolic) are excluded because the shot is stopped before they emerge.
+The result is a cup that is more intense and sweeter than a standard espresso, and paradoxically the shorter ristretto often tastes less bitter than the longer standard shot despite its higher concentration.

-The concept of the ristretto challenges the intuition that extraction is always better when more complete.
-In many specialty contexts, the ristretto ratio — approximately 1:1.5 to 1:2 dose to yield — produces a more balanced cup from a high-quality single-origin coffee than a standard 1:2.5 extraction because the specific coffee's flavour chemistry is front-loaded in the extraction profile.
+The ristretto challenges the intuition that extraction is always better when more complete.
+In many specialty contexts, the ristretto ratio (roughly 1:1.5 to 1:2 dose to yield) produces a more balanced cup from a high-quality single-origin coffee than a standard 1:2.5 extraction, because the specific coffee's flavour chemistry is front-loaded in the extraction profile.
 The sweetness, chocolate, and fruit compounds that define the best moments of the coffee dissolve first and most efficiently; the harsher tannins, phenols, and bitter compounds are the late extractors.
 By stopping the shot before those late extractors dominate, the ristretto can present a more flattering, more balanced portrait of a coffee's best qualities than a longer extraction that includes the full spectrum.

-Ristrettos require careful grinder calibration: to achieve the 15-20g yield from a 18g dose in 20-25 seconds (the target time window for a ristretto), the grind must be slightly finer than your standard espresso setting.
-The finer grind slows the flow rate, preventing the small amount of water from extracting too quickly from the restricted bed.
-If your standard espresso dial-in is at setting 28, try setting 26-27 for ristretto extraction from the same dose.
-Taste the result before adding milk — the ristretto's concentrated sweetness and syrupy texture are most apparent neat.
-It is particularly worth tasting ristretto from a medium-roasted origin with good intrinsic sweetness (Brazilian natural, Colombian Caturra): these coffees reveal the ristretto's character-amplifying effect most clearly.
+Ristrettos reward careful grinder calibration.
+To reach a 15 to 20 g yield from an 18 g dose in 20 to 25 seconds (the target time window for a ristretto), the grind must be slightly finer than your standard espresso setting.
+The finer grind slows the flow rate, preventing the small amount of water from rushing too quickly through the restricted bed.
+If your standard espresso dial-in sits at setting 28, try setting 26 or 27 for a ristretto from the same dose.
+Taste the result before adding milk, since the concentrated sweetness and syrupy texture show best neat.
+It is especially worth tasting a ristretto from a medium-roasted origin with good intrinsic sweetness (Brazilian natural, Colombian Caturra), because these coffees reveal the ristretto's character-amplifying effect most clearly.

 📖 Related glossary terms